 Ingredients for A Caramel Fondue Recipe

 Chocolate Chips - chocolate is the base of the recipe, and you can use semi-sweet or dark chocolate chips in the recipe.

-Caramel Sauce - we love a salted caramel sauce, but your favorite brand will work.
+Caramel Sauce - we love homemade salted caramel sauce, but your favorite brand will work.

 Condensed Milk - this is not evaporated Milk.

 It's easy to keep the 3-ingredients for this decadent fondue on hand when company drops by, and you need something sweet and easy to whip together.

 Step 1 - COOK INGREDIENTS